StephenThornquist/FruitFly/CopulationChamber/README.txt

 "Hole layer" is cut out of a thick sheet of dark acrylic and houses the behaving fly

+"Base layer" serves the bottom of the holes (MUST BE TRANSPARENT)

-"Bottom layer" is carved out to allow the insertion of the collimated LED light
+"Light layer" is carved out to allow the insertion of the collimated LED light